V-Mugisha/jobpulse/README.md

 This distributes traffic evenly between both web servers.

-## Development Challenges
+## Development Challenges & Solutions

-**State Management:** Implemented custom event-driven state using `window.SAMPLE_DATA` and `data:loaded` events instead of relying on frameworks.

-**Single-Page App:** Built dynamic UI with `document.createElement()` to generate DOM elements from JavaScript, avoiding HTML file injection.

-**API Integration:** Added client-side caching and loading states to handle API rate limits gracefully.
+**State Management:** Without a framework, accessing shared data across the app was difficult.
+Solved by storing global state on the `window` object and using custom `data:loaded` events to trigger reactive updates.

+**Component Architecture:** Maintaining a single HTML file with thousands of lines became unmaintainable.
+Instead of injecting HTML from separate files, dynamically generated all UI components using JavaScript's `document.createElement()` method.

+**Loading States:** Manually implemented loading indicators and error handling by dispatching custom events (`data:loaded`, `error:loading`) and having UI elements listen and respond accordingly.

+**Environment Variables:** Vanilla JavaScript lacks native `.env` support.
+Created `env.js` file storing API credentials on the `window` object and added it to `.gitignore` to keep credentials private while remaining accessible.

 ## Project Structure